16 Great Reasons to Visit Brasov, Romania in 2025

 Apart from Tâmpa, which offers undeniably the best view of the whole city, there are a few other places where you can go to enjoy a view from the top.

-View of Brașov old town
+View of Brașov’s old town

-Both towers are located outside of the walls of the old citadel, immersed in nature.
+Both towers are located outside the walls of the old citadel, immersed in nature.
 It’s a nice walk to enjoy pure air and also have great views of the city.
 If you visit Brașov, be sure to explore this area.

 14. Rasnov Citadel and its legend